Giratena/Succubus-Senki-Translation-Project/README.md

 # Succubus-Senki-Translation
+IMPORTANT NOTE: You cannot patch the game with these files.
+The game comes with the most up to date version on Dlsite!

-Translations for Succubus Senki, scripts will be sent to the developer who will then patch them into the game.
+This is the translation script for Succubus Senki.
+I translate the script and send it to the developer who patches them into the game!
 Check out our discord here! https://discord.gg/QJppHcu If you like my translations, consider supporting me on patreon! -> https://www.patreon.com/Giratena

-The following FAQ has been taken from the Succubus Senki Server.
+The following FAQ has been taken from the Succubus Senki Discord Server.
 All channels discribed refer to the channels within the discord server.